vdudejon/k8s-homelab2/README.md

       env:
         ...
     ```
 - For ArgoCD to use Kustomize with Helm, you need to update the config map after it is deployed.
-This is in `argo-apps\projects\infrastructure\argo-cd\base\patch-configmap.yaml`
+This is in `projects\infrastructure\argo-cd\base\patch-configmap.yaml`
 ## Installation
-1. Copy `values.yaml` and `patch-configmap.yaml` from `argo-apps\projects\infrastructure\argo-cd\base` to a machine that has Helm installed on it
+1. Copy `values.yaml` and `patch-configmap.yaml` from `projects\infrastructure\argo-cd\base` to a machine that has Helm installed on it
 2. Run:
     ```bash
     helm repo add argo https://argoproj.github.io/argo-helm